Disclaimer: I do not own the wonderful world of Harry Potter.

-"Could you point me to Kingsley Shaklebolt's office?"
+"Could you point me to Kingsley Shacklebolt's office?"
 Remus asked the older witch who'd stopped to see if she could help him.

-It had been many years since he'd last been inside the Ministry building, since the night Bellatrix Lestrange had murdered his last living childhood friend.
+It had been many years since he'd last been inside the Ministry of Magic, since the night Bellatrix Lestrange had murdered his last living childhood friend.

 But that wasn't the only dark memory he had of the place.